genelet/corenlp-golang/README.md

 There are two functions implemented:

-- *Run*: it reads neutral language from a text file, and returns the NLP data as protobuf message.
+- *Run*: it reads natural language from a text file, and returns the NLP data as protobuf message.
 - *RunText*: the same as *Run* but reads text directly.

 #### 2.1) Use Command Line Interface